thejamesrhodes/Hyades-Flight-Computer/README.md

+This Repository contains most relevant files that where used and developed during the development of this project, provided to help anyone working on a similar project.

 **Hyades - Active attitude control system**

 Bare-metal GNC flight software for a fin-actuated, actively attitude-controlled high-power rocket.
 Single-board STM32H7 flight computer, full guidance–navigation–control stack, designed for deterministic real-time execution and host-side verification.